MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-set-up-first-server.md

 Follow these steps to connect to the first server:

-1. In the deployment wizard, select the **first server listed for the cluster to act as a staging server** during deployment.
+1. Select the first server listed for the cluster to act as a staging server during deployment.

 1. Sign in to the first server using local administrative credentials.